 Where do scholarships come from?

 Scholarships come from donors.
 Donors come from different backgrounds, so they give money for different reasons.
-They are looking to help students just like you reach your academic goals.
-The stories below are examples that explain how donors typically choose their scholarship recipients.
+Here are some examples of how donors choose scholarship recipients.

-This donor started her education by taking ESOL classes at PCC, and now has her Masters in Education.
-She remembers the encouragement her teachers gave her, so now she encourages students by giving a scholarship to an ESOL student every year.
+This donor started her education by taking intro classes at PCC, and now has her Masters in Education.
+She remembers the encouragement her teachers gave her, so now she encourages students by giving a scholarship to a working student every year.